 - Evidence from independent oncology experts

-Making sure the right evidence is uncovered and that this is then presented effectively requires a high level of skill and experience.
+Making sure the right evidence is obtained and that this is then presented effectively requires a high level of skill and experience.
 This is why we strongly recommend working with medical negligence lawyers with specific expertise in cancer compensation claims – something our team can offer.

-How much is a cancer compensation claim worth?
+How much is cancer compensation worth?

 Compensation for cancer negligence is usually split into two types of damages: